Has now left the Unit

 Work and interests

-Nick is a PhD student on a 3 year studentship from the Medical Research Council, supervised by Prof. Nicholas Wareham.
-His research examines the genetic and environmental determinants of adipose tissue storage and inflammatory markers, indicative of early-stage diabetes.
+Nick was a PhD student on a 3 year studentship from the Medical Research Council, supervised by Prof. Nicholas Wareham.
+His research examined the genetic and environmental determinants of adipose tissue storage and inflammatory markers, indicative of early-stage diabetes.

 Background and experience

 Prior to joining the Unit, Nick graduated from the University of Stellenbosch, South Africa with a First Class honours BSc.(Hons) degree in Human Genetics (2014) and a First Class honours research MSc in Human Genetics (2016).
 His MSc thesis centered on Tuberculous Meningitis, a rare childhood manifestation of tuberculosis that infects the meninges.
 A disease that places a large burden on Southern Africa’s health system every year.
 This project involved both exome sequencing and genome-wide SNP genotyping using genotyping arrays.

 Outside of his studies, Nick represented the University of Cambridge in Tennis.